 And your loved one may be delighted to know that, just like old-school comic book heroes, their watch includes a two-way wrist radio to allow them to talk to the nurses!
 Holy healthcare, Batman!

-If you want to learn more about the cutting-edge options in memory care that we offer for your loved one’s safety, security and well-being, contact Aravilla Clearwater Memory Care today.
+If you want to learn more about the cutting-edge options in memory care that we offer for your loved one’s safety, security and well-being please contact us.